+Document: Communications Management Approach

+Project: Project 1, CPFR, West Coast Pilot, Phase 1-Costking Customer

+1. Introduction:

-Document: Communications Management Approach Project: Project 1, CPFR, West Coast Pilot, Phase 1-Costking Cust Author: Project Manager omer 1.
-Introduction: The CPFR project is a collaboration between Sample, Inc., and its key requires strong external communications.
-Costking is the collaboration 2.
-Communication Procedure: The project manager is responsible for all internal communication report weekly to the steering committee's project subcommittee u The director of sales is responsible for all formal external commu technical communications to relevant SME team members. ising a summary report.
-3. Tools and Techniques: The project manager will use the project portal for all internal condocuments.
-The director of sales will use site visits, virtual meetings, and a neparticipating customers.
-4. Records: The following reports will be issued for internal communications: summ project results report, issue report, lessons learned report, change man newsletter (electronic).
-5. Timing of Communication Activities: The project manager will meet with the project subcommittee on a biv presentation for go/no-go at each milestone. veekly basis and have a formal
+The CPFR project is a collaboration between Sample, Inc., and its key West Coast customers, so it requires strong external communications.
+Costking is the collaboration customer for phase 1 of the pilot.

+2. Communication Procedure:

+- The project manager is responsible for all internal communications with the project team and will report weekly to the steering committee's project subcommittee using a summary report. - The director of sales is responsible for all formal external communications but may delegate technical communications to relevant SME team members.

+3. Tools and Techniques:

+- The project manager will use the project portal for all internal communications and project documents. - The director of sales will use site visits, virtual meetings, and a newsletter to communicate with participating customers.

+4. Records:

+The following reports will be issued for internal communications: summary report, milestone report, project results report, issue report, lessons learned report, change management report, newsletter (electronic).

+5. Timing of Communication Activities:

+The project manager will meet with the project subcommittee on a biweekly basis and have a formal presentation for go/no-go at each milestone.

+Author: Project Manager